Who Are You?

 This is for you if you have high standards for yourself.
 You may have even reached the point where you’ve said, “I've tried self-help books, I've talked to my friends and family, I’ve even considered attending a workshop or retreat.
 But nothing feel right and I’m looking for something more personalized.”

 You'll get weekly individualized support to help you with everything from letting go of the past to keeping your cool during work meetings.

-After graduating from Columbia University's School of Social Work, I received my post-graduate training at The Gestalt Center in New York City.
-Gestalt therapy emphasizes the mind-body connection versus traditional “talk-only” therapy.
-Gestalt therapy feels similar to yoga in that you’ll honor the connection between your mind and body.
+I also completed a three year post graduate training in Gestalt therapy in NYC.
+Gestalt therapy focuses on the mind-body connection versus traditional “talk only” therapy.
+Gestalt therapy feels similar to yoga in that you’ll honor your connection between your mind and your body.

 Columbia University, Masters of Social Work

-Pace University, Teaching Certificate, Teach for America NYC
+Pace University, Teaching Certificate, Teach for America New York City

 University of Southern California, B.A. in Communication